All the info you need before hiking Ryten and Kvalvika Beach in The Lofoten Islands, Norway

 - Food and snacks are always smart to bring.
 Even if you’re not planning on hanging out on the top like we did, unexpected things and accidents may happen.
 If you stumble and hurt yourself you’ll be glad you brought extra food and water while waiting for help.

 - Bring enough water is super important.
-While water bottles are great, my favorite hiking item is the CamelBak.
-Purchase the reservoir seperately and put it in any backpack, or get a backpack and reservoir in one, like this or this.
+While water bottles are great, my favorite hiking item is the CamelBak hydration pack.
+Purchase the reservoir seperately and put it in any backpack, or get a backpack and reservoir in one like this.

 - Bring a camera with extra batteries and memory cards.
 I recommend a light travel camera with interchangeable lenses and the option of shooting in RAW.
 My favorite is the Sony a6500 camera with the 16mm 1.4 lens for landscape shots.